darklab8/redock/README.md

 If writing into container label or anywhere else container launch configuration.
 That will give information to recreate new container with perfect settings
 - Currently we need as nice option writing Environment variable key values defined on container launch.

+# Thoughts about improvements.

+This is more proof of concept script and not really ideal for real production (but useful for pet projects i guess)

+Ideally we should utilize use Docker Swarm Service, or AWS ECS, or Kubernetes.
+All those services are capable to restart their image with pulled latest during the process in a simple manner.
+So problems solvable in `redock` are not necessary for more advanced containerized deployment strategies.